Todra Gorge vs Dades Gorge: Which Is Best To Visit In Morocco?

 Todra Gorge Vs Dades Gorge

-The High Atlas Mountains offer surreal rock formations worth adding to your Moroccan adventure.
+The High Atlas Mountains offer surreal rock formations worth adding to your Moroccan family adventure.

-There are many activities for families from hiking, cycling, climbing, swimming, exploring waterfalls or staying with Berber families.
+There are many activities for families, including hiking, cycling, climbing, swimming, exploring waterfalls, and staying with Berber families.

 With year-round good weather, both Todra and Dades Gorge are worth visiting with kids.
-They both offer different experiences, it is hard to choose which one wins.
-Plan for spending at least one day at each on your itinerary.
+They offer different experiences, so it is hard to choose which one wins.
+Plan to spend at least one day at each gorge on your itinerary.

 Which One Should Your Family Choose?

-If your Morocco itinerary allows, visiting both gorges is well worth it.
+If your Morocco itinerary allows, visiting both Todra Gorge and Dades Gorge is well worth it.
 They are less than 90 minutes apart by car and offer different experiences; seeing both provides a fuller picture of Morocco’s natural beauty.

 If your family prefers an easy, condensed, fun day out, Todra Gorge is the better choice.
 It’s flat, accessible, and offers a lively atmosphere.
 However, if you love a road trip adventure with dramatic scenery and fewer crowds, Dades Gorge is the one for you, especially with older kids and teens.

-For us, we loved both!
+We loved both!
 If you have time, we’d highly recommend visiting both gorges as part of a family road trip through the Atlas Mountains.
-If you must pick one at a push, our kids would revisit Dades Valley, but we enjoyed both.
+If you must pick one at a push, our kids would revisit Monkey Finger Gorge in Dades Valley over Todra Gorge, but we enjoyed both.

 Todra Gorge Morocco